Ensuring that survivors receive the right support is a long-term commitment. Here is how we did our part in 2021/22:

 Showing the value of specialist services

 Organisations must renew their NQSS and IAQF quality marks every three years.
 In 2022/23 2 members successfully gained accreditation, with 7 of our member services holding NQSS with either full or conditional passes by the end of the year.

 Delivering training for professionals

-Our Training Centre of Excellence provides CPD accredited and non-accredited training courses delivered by expert and specialist trainers, in partnership with specialist services across Wales.
+Our Training Centre of Excellence provides accredited and non-accredited training courses delivered by expert and specialist trainers, in partnership with specialist services across Wales.
 In 2022/23, we trained over 2,250 learners with 30 different courses, which is a 32% increase from last year.
 From our learners:

 Providing free, anonymous, 24/7 support

-The Helpline is more than a phone number.
-Although 88% of contacts in 2021/22 were calls, we also received:
+The Live Fear Free Helpline is more than just a phoneline, although the majority of our contacts are phone calls, we also received:

 - Over 2,800 webchats

 - Nearly 900 emails